droglenc/NCNRS349/modules/CEX/AgeLengthKey_CEX1.md

     1. What proportion of fish in the 35 in TL category are age 9?
     1. What proportion of fish in the 31 in TL category are age 11?
 1. Construct an **observed** age-length key from the table above (using R).
 From these results answer the following questions.
-    a.
-What proportion of fish in the 30 in TL category should be assigned age 10?
+    1. What proportion of fish in the 30 in TL category should be assigned age 10?
-    a.
-How many of fourty fish in the 25 mm TL category should be assigned age 5?
+    1. How many of fourty fish in the 25 mm TL category should be assigned age 5?
-    a.
-Construct a plot of the **observed** age-length key.
+    1. Construct a plot of the **observed** age-length key.
 Are there any potential anomalies in the plot that would suggest that a smoothed age-length key could be appropriate?

-&nbsp;

-## Atlantic Ocean Striped Bass II
-Continue with the same data, age- and length- samples, and age-length key used above.

 1. Use the semi-random age assignment technique from Isermann and Knight (2005) and the **observed** age-length key to assign ages to the unaged fish in the length-sample.
 Combine the age-sample and the age-assigned length-sample into a single data frame, add a variable to this data.frame that contains the 1 inch TL categories, and use the combined data frame to answer the following questions.
-    a.
-How many fish are estimated to be age 8?
+    1. How many fish are estimated to be age 8?
-    a.
-How many fish are estimated to be age 14?
+    1. How many fish are estimated to be age 14?
-    a.
-Plot the age distribution for all fish.
+    1. Plot the age distribution for all fish.
-    a.
-How many fish are in the 30 in TL interval?
+    1. How many fish are in the 30 in TL interval?
-    a.
-What is the mean TL of age-9 fish?
+    1. What is the mean TL of age-9 fish?
-    a.
-Plot the length-at-age with the mean length-at-age superimposed for all fish.
+    1. Plot the length-at-age with the mean length-at-age superimposed for all fish.
 1. Compare your results from the previous question to someone else's results (or repeat the previous question).
 Did you both get the *exact* same results?
 Why or why not?
 If not, how different were they?

-&nbsp;

-## Atlantic Ocean Striped Bass III
-Continue with the same data, age- and length- samples, and age-length key used above.

 1. Use the "classical" method to estimate the age distribution (with standard errors) for all sampled fish.
-    a.
-How many fish are estimated to be age 8?
+    1. How many fish are estimated to be age 8?
-    a.
-How many fish are estimated to be age 14?
+    1. How many fish are estimated to be age 14?
-    a.
-Plot the age distribution for all fish.
+    1. Plot the age distribution for all fish.
 1. Use the "classical" method to estimate the mean length-at-age (with standard deviations) for all sampled fish.
-    a.
-What is the mean TL of age-9 fish?
+    1. What is the mean TL of age-9 fish?
-    a.
-Plot the length-at-age with the mean length-at-age superimposed for all fish.
+    1. Plot the length-at-age with the mean length-at-age superimposed for all fish.
 1. Compare your results to someone else's results (or repeat the steps above).
 Did you both get the *exact* same results?
 Why or why not?
 If not, how different were they?
-1. Compare your results using the "classical" method here to your results from using the Isermann and Knight (2005) method in the first part above.
+1. Compare your results using the "classical" method here to your results from using the Isermann and Knight (2005) method above.